 We anticipate scheduling additional Town Hall Meetings in the 2018-19 school year to get more feedback on the initial stages of implementation for this project.

 Here is a video excerpt of the May 2018 Town Hall Meeting in which Stacey Summitt-Mann, Director of Campus & Community, discusses phase one implementation:

 Phase One — Environmental

 The Board of Trustees has directed that the 12-acre environmental complex will be the first phase of this project.
-Director of Campus & Community Stacey Summitt-Mann has already begun brainstorming ideas, identifying community partners, and considering costs for this phase.
+University High School faculty and staff have already begun brainstorming ideas, and Director of Campus & Community Stacey Summitt-Mann is working to identify community partners and consider costs for this phase.